A Guide to Strategic Data Integration that Transforms Business Operations

 Application integration connects different software components to work together, whereas data integration focuses on consolidating information from diverse sources.
 You'll likely need application integration when your focus is on business process automation or when different systems need to work together seamlessly.

-Data integration in ETL and ELT
+Different approaches to data integration in ETL vs. ELT

 In the ETL approach, data integration occurs by first extracting data from source systems, transforming it in a staging area to standardize formats and apply business rules, and finally loading the processed data into target systems.